hungcq/knowledge-repo/IT/microservices-patterns/1-escaping-monolith-hell.md

       - Hard to test thoroughly
       - Lack of fault isolation
     - Locked into an obsolete tech stack: rewrite whole app is risky
-- Software architecture mainly affect nonfunctional requirements (maintainability, extensibility, testability), not functional requirements
+- *Software architecture* mainly affect nonfunctional requirements (maintainability, extensibility, testability), not functional requirements
 - 3 ways to scale an app horizontally:
   - Load balance requests across multiple instances:
     - Randomly
     - Based on request's attribute
   - Decompose by function into multiple services.
 Can be combined with load balancing.
-- Microservice architecture:
+- *Microservice architecture*:
   - <img src="./resources/1.7.png" alt="drawing" width="500"/>
   - Suitable for large, complex app
   - Benefits: of small, independent services: